Gld3n/olly_weather/README.md

 - Better handle data integrity and default values.
 - More comprehensive widget separation and reusability (for example the degree display, location display, login form, etc.).
 - Currently, the AppBar and Footer pop out when navigating.
 A better approach would be to have a single Scaffold and change only the body.
+- Variables usage and passing through widgets could be improved for better maintainability and reactivity.
+Decided to keep it working as it was for the sake of time.

 ## Useful resources consulted